USS TRUXTUN DDG 103

 June 26, USS Truxtun pulled into Djibouti for a brief port call.
 The ship recently departed Jeddah, Saudi Arabia, after a rare port visit.

-July 25, USS Truxtun moored at Mina Salman Port in Manama, Bahrain, for an extended port call.
-Underway on August 13.
+July 25, USS Truxtun moored at Mina Salman Port in Manama, Bahrain, for a 19-day upkeep.

 September 30, DDG 103 departed Manama after another visit to the Kingdom of Bahrain.